 When evaluating vending machine costs, one of the biggest pricing variables is whether the machine is new, used, or refurbished.
 Each option comes with different upfront costs, risk levels, and long-term considerations.
 Understanding these differences helps buyers choose the right balance between price, reliability, and performance.

 New vending machines are factory-built units that have not been previously operated.
 These machines typically cost more upfront, but they offer the latest technology, updated payment systems, and manufacturer warranties.
 Most new vending machines fall in the $3,000 to $20,000 range, depending on size, features, and machine type.
+So how much is a vending machine new?
+Plan on $3,500 to $7,000 for a quality new snack or drink unit.
 Buyers often choose new machines when they need reliability, modern design, cashless payments, or advanced functionality for high-traffic locations.

 Used vending machines are pre-owned units sold through secondary markets or operators exiting the business.
-Prices can range from a few hundred dollars to several thousand, depending on age, condition, and functionality.
+So how much is a used vending machine?
+Prices range from $500 to $5,000, depending on age, condition, and functionality.
+Auction sites and liquidation sales sometimes have used vending machine cost as low as $200 to $400 per unit, though those typically need significant repairs.
 While used machines can significantly reduce upfront costs, they often lack modern payment options, energy efficiency improvements, and warranty coverage.
 Buyers should factor in potential repair costs and limited upgrade options when considering used equipment.

 Refurbished vending machines sit between new and used machines in both price and reliability.
 These machines are professionally restored, tested, and updated, often with new components, refreshed cabinets, and upgraded payment systems.
-Refurbished machines typically cost less than brand-new units while offering better reliability than standard used machines.
+Refurbished machines typically cost $2,000 to $8,000, less than brand-new units while offering better reliability than standard used machines.
 For many operators, refurbished vending machines provide a practical middle ground when balancing budget constraints with performance expectations.
+We back our refurbished and new machines with a comprehensive vending machine warranty for added peace of mind.

 | Machine Condition | Typical Cost Range | Best For |